-The historic, Victorian picturesque landscape and internationally important tree and shrub collection is managed by the Forestry Commission and supported by the Friends of Westonbirt Arboretum.
-Based in Tetbury this is a stunning place to visit in all seasons but in my opinion, shines with colour in Autumn. http://www.forestry.gov.uk/westonbirt
+The historic, Victorian, picturesque landscape and internationally important tree and shrub collection is a fantastic place to visit.
+This beautiful place is in Tetbury, it is a stunning attraction to visit in all seasons but shines with colour in Autumn. http://www.forestry.gov.uk/westonbirt

 Barn Owl Centre

-The Barn Owl Centre is a charity that is dedicated to the conservation and rehabilitation of birds of prey in the county.
-The centre teaches visitors about owls and other birds of prey at its home in some great countryside just outside of Gloucester.
+The Barn Owl Centre is a charity that conserves and rehabilitates of birds of prey in the county.
+The centre also teaches visitors about owls and other birds of prey at its home in some great countryside just outside of Gloucester.
 More info…

 Walking in the Wye Valley

 The Wye Valley is an AONB and is a great habitat to explore and maybe see some wildlife in its own habitat.
-Specifically, there are deer, wild boar, peregrine falcons as well as smaller mammals to see in the forest of lucky.
+Specifically, there are deer, wild boar, peregrine falcons and smaller mammals to see in the forest of lucky.
 More info…

 Slimbridge Wetland Centre

-WWT Slimbridge Wetland Centre is located in the south of the country and is home to many types of wildfowl.
-They do lots of conservation work as well as maintaining a wetland habitat for migrating birds.
-WWT Slimbridge is a great educational resource as well as a great attraction for those just wanting to see a variety of birds.
+WWT Slimbridge Wetland Centre is in the county’s south and is home to many types of wildfowl.
+They do lots of conservation work and maintain a wetland habitat for migrating birds.
+WWT Slimbridge is a great educational resource and a great attraction for those just wanting to see a variety of birds.
 They have a range of ducks, geese, swans and other birds that call Slimbridge home.
 More info…

-There are many species of wildflowers including a meadow of buttercups here as well as come more colourful species.
+There are many species of wildflowers, including a meadow of buttercups here and come more colourful species.